AlibabaCloudDocs/mts/intl.en-US/Developer Guide/Receive message notifications/Receive notification through queues.md

     Each message received by MNS corresponds to a handle, which can be used later to operate the message \(for example, delete the message\).

-    In addition, MNS supports receiving messages in batches to improve the performance.
-For more information, see the MNS BatchReceiveMessage.

     A timeout time can be specified when a message is received. \(The timeout time is set to 3s in the following example.\) If no message exists in the queue, timeout occurs and an exception is returned.

     ```